 Educational Requirements

-To become a certified ITI Plumber in India, certain educational qualifications and skills are required.
-Here's a breakdown:
+To become a certified ITI (Industrial Training Institute) Plumber in India, certain educational qualifications and skills are required.
+Here’s a detailed breakdown:

 -